Buck417/Second-Half-CS-3500/AgCubio/Resources/README.txt

 	requests are only handled every heartbeat, and no race conditions happen.

 Not working:
 	1.)
-Multiple clients playing at the same time
+Multiple clients playing at the same time (arghhhh) 2.)
+Merging after a split, and making sure split cubes don't overlap 3.)
-	2.)
-Splitting
-	3.)
 Viruses
 	4.)
-Overlap (about 80% is working, just the small part that isn't, as described above)
+Overlapping food cubes (about 80% is working, just the small part that isn't, as described above)